rapid7/insightconnect-plugins/jira/help.md

 # Version History

-* 6.0.0 - Update Create User, Delete User and Find Users to reflect [Jira Cloud API privacy changes](https://developer.atlassian.com/cloud/jira/platform/api-changes-for-user-privacy-announcement/) to support `accountId`
+* 6.0.0 - Update Create User, Delete User and Find Users to reflect [Jira Cloud API privacy changes](https://developer.atlassian.com/cloud/jira/platform/api-changes-for-user-privacy-announcement/) to support `accountId` | Fix issue in connection test where the error was logged but did not fail for users | Update connection schema to match the API key and username inputs
 * 5.0.0 - Fix user enumeration  in `Find Users` | Add example input | Update titles of Attachment Filename input in Attach Issue action and Poll Timeout input in New Issue trigger to match style
 * 4.0.2 - Moved `apk add` in Dockerfile to use cache | Changed bare strings in params.get and output to static fields from schema | Remove duplicated code in actions | Changed `Exception` to `PluginException`
 * 3.2.1 - Update Get Issue, Find Issues and New Issue action to support a Get Attachments option